Modifying Request Headers at the CDN Edge Layer

 Does modifying a request header at the edge invalidate existing cached assets?

-No. Cache is keyed on the original request URL and Vary headers.
-Header mutation only affects the upstream request unless explicitly configured to alter cache keys or Vary directives.
+No. The cache is keyed on the original request URL plus any Vary headers, so a mutation only affects the upstream request unless you explicitly add the header to the cache key or Vary directive.

-How do I verify if a custom header reached the origin server?
+How do I verify a custom header actually reached the origin server?

-Use curl -I -H 'X-Debug: true' <url> and inspect origin access logs.
-Enable edge-to-origin log forwarding with header echo rules.
-Configure the origin to return the header in a response for direct validation.
+Run curl -I -H 'X-Debug: true' <url> against a cache-bypassing path and inspect origin access logs, or configure the origin to echo received headers back in the response for direct confirmation.

 Can I strip sensitive headers like Authorization before forwarding to origin?